Wood features

 • very hard wood - over 1000 kgf (acacia)

 The hardness of wood decreases with increasing humidity.
-The wetter the wood, the less resistant it is to printing and wear.
-Hardness is also influenced by growth defects, density, grain direction, cutting method.
-The Janka test can be determined on samples cut along the grain or on grain ends.
-In general, hardness is higher on fibre ends.
-In the case of along-fibre, determinations can be made on radial or tangential cuts, but the difference between the two is insignificant.
+The wetter the wood is, the less resistant it is to printing and wear.
+The hardness is also influenced by growth defects, density, fiber direction, mode of cutting.
+The Janka test can be determined on samples cut along the fiber or on fiber ends.
+In general, hardness is higher on fiber ends.
+In the case of that along the fiber, determinations can be made on radial or tangential cutting, but the difference between the two is insignificant.

 Janka hardness

-The Janka test, a quick way to evaluate and compare the hardness of wood used in flooring
+The Janka test, a quick way to assess and compare the hardness of wood used for flooring

-Janka hardness is very useful because it helps to choose the right species when it comes to difficult uses or machining.
-The higher the hardness of the wood, the more resistant it will be to dents, impressions and wear.
-In a very hard wood nails and screws go in harder, but they also tear out very hard.
+Janka's hardness is very useful because it helps in choosing the right species for difficult uses or processing.
+The higher the hardness of the wood, the more resistant it will be to knocks, impressions and wear.
+In a very hard wood, nails and screws are harder to drive in, but they are also very hard to pull out.
 Hard wood can also be difficult to sand and machine.
-A carpenter can tell you how hard it is to work with hard wood. acacia.
-It's so tough it can break tools.
+A carpenter can tell you how hard it is to work acacia.
+It's so hard it can break tools.

-One area where knowing the hardness of wood is very useful is in flooring.
+One area where knowledge of wood hardness is very useful is flooring.
 Shoe heels, heavy furniture, heavy traffic are all tests that a good floor must withstand.
-The harder the wood, the stronger the floor will be.
+The harder the wood, the tougher the flooring will be.
 Beech or ash flooring or stair treads will be much stronger than oak, walnut or fir.

-Carpenters are accustomed to testing the hardness of wood with a fingernail.
-If they manage to scratch it, it's no good for floors or table tops.
+Carpenters often test the hardness of wood with a fingernail.
+If they can scratch it, it's not good for flooring or tabletops.

 About the author